glennj/glennj.github.io/exercism/cli.md

 ```

 That uses a shell regular expression to see if you're current directory is a Common Lisp exercise.
-If so, it will say the `sbcl` incantation to run the tests.
+If so, it will say the `ros` incantation to run the tests.
 If not, it will run the default `exercism test` for wherever you are.